Etienne-io/CodingChallenge/README.md

 ### Presenter

-The presenter discusses with the view and the interactor to display data and maintain the state of the app (last query and last page requested).
+The presenter discusses with the view and the interactor to display data and maintains the state of the app (last query and last page requested).
 The view only have to ask to the presenter a new search or more photos for the current search.
 The presenter will send the right parameter to the interactor to perform the request.

 ### View